bishwa13/code_paper/notes/mini_essays/monsoon_and_multiple_hazard_nepal.md

 - Significance of monsoon for Nepal
 - Preview of multiple hazards that occur during this period

-rain carring winds arriving from the Bay of Bengal, typically beginning in early June and lasting until September.
+rain carrying winds arriving from the Bay of Bengal, typically beginning in early June and lasting until September.
 This period is crucial for Nepal’s agriculture, as over 80% of the annual rainfall occurs during these months, these rainfall is crucial for replenishing water sources and supporting crop growth.
 However, the intense and often unpredictable rainfall also brings a host of hazards.
 Floods, landslides, soil erosion, and water-induced disasters become frequent, posing significant risks to lives, infrastructure, and livelihoods.
 Understanding the interplay of these hazards is essential for effective disaster preparedness and resilience in Nepal’s diverse and challenging terrain.

 ## 2. Understanding Nepal's Monsoon Pattern
 - Timing and duration of monsoon